laurido/Evolutionary_Thinking_2024/handin_2/README.md

 Option B. You can formulate a hypothesis about selection (look below for examples), test your hypothesis and coment your results.

 You must write a report spanning both Part 1 (either A or B) and Part 2.
 For Part 2 you must comment the result or show your work (the calculations to get the results).
 If the final result is the only thing provided, you will have failed Part 2.
-This report must be uploaded on Brightspace in **PDF** format before **Sunday the 29th October at 11:59 pm**.
+This report must be uploaded on Brightspace in **PDF** format before .
 (A single report needs to be handed in per group).

 ## Part 1